 For purposes of the NHTF Program, a "mixed-use" project contains, in addition to at least one residential unit, other non-residential space which is available to the public.
-If laundry and/or community facilities are for use exclusively by the project tenants and their guests, then the project is not considered mixed-use.
+If only laundry and/or community facilities are for use exclusively by the project tenants and their guests, then the project is not considered mixed-use.
 Neither a leasing office nor a maintenance area will trigger the mixed-use requirements.
 No NHTF funds can be used to fund the commercial or non-residential portion of a mixed-use project.
 Therefore, if a NHTF-assisted project contains such commercial or non-residential space, other sources of funding must be used to finance that space.
 In order to be eligible for NHTF funding, a mixed-use project must meet the following conditions:

 - a.
 NHTF funds can only be used to fund the residential portion of the mixed-use project which meets the NHTF rent limits and income requirements.
-If the rental project will contain a model apartment that will be shown to potential renters, the model apartment will be considered a non-residential area subject to the mixed-use requirements, unless the model apartment will be rented in the event of high occupancy. - b.
+If the rental project will contain a model apartment that will be shown to potential renters, the model apartment will be considered a non-residential area subject to the mixed-use requirements, unless the model apartment will be counted towards the NHTF floating stock and rented in the event of high occupancy. - b.
 Residential living space in the project must constitute at least fifty one percent (51%) of the total project space. - c.
-Each building in the project must contain residential living space.
+Each eligible building must contain a NHTF residential unit.